Eileeeen/FetchRewards_SDET/README.md

 1. Install Python3 from [Python's official website](https://www.python.org/downloads/).
 2. Download ChromeDriver matching your Chrome version from [ChromeDriver's download page](https://sites.google.com/chromium.org/driver/).
-3. Install Selenium by running `pip install selenium` in your command line or terminal.
-Alternatively you can install requirements by running: pip install requirements.txt
+3. Install Selenium by running `pip3 install selenium` in your command line or terminal.
+Alternatively you can install requirements by running: `pip3 install requirements.txt`

 ## Usage
 To use this project: